-If HACA determines there is no financial hardship, HACA will reinstate the minimum rent and require the family to repay the amounts suspended.
+If the PHA determines there is no financial hardship, the PHA will reinstate the minimum rent and require the family to repay the amounts suspended.

 HACA will require the family to repay the suspended amount within 30 calendar days of HACA's notice that a hardship exemption has not been granted.